ExLeonem/master-thesis-code/wp/modules/README.md

     - [ ] Check if model builds multiple different graphs
     - [ ] Try custom fitting loop?

+- [ ] Pool initialization and annotation using different targets (regression, one-hot vectors, ...)

 # How to add a new model type